-MANDATED EDUCATIONAL OPPORTUNITIES FOR GIFTED AND TALENTED STUDENTS
+MANDATED SERVICES FOR GIFTED AND TALENTED STUDENTS

-To educate all our children and allow America to compete in a global economy and all fields of human endeavor, the nation must provide an environment in which gifted and talented students, along with all of our children, can reach their full potential.
+To educate all of our children and allow them to compete in a global economy in all fields of human endeavor, the nation must provide an environment in which gifted and talented students, along with all our children, can reach their full potential.
 The National Association for Gifted Children recommends that gifted education services, including identification, educational programming and support services, and teacher training be mandated by legislation in all states and funded at appropriate levels.
 To do otherwise is to shortchange a significant segment of the K-12 population that deserves an appropriate education and can make important contributions to our society.

 Download a PDF version of this Position Statement Return to NAGC Position Statements